philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 ### 6. Remove  — `rm`
 `rm` removes a file.
 `rm -d` removes a directory.
 `rm -rf node_modules` will recursively delete the `node_modules` directory and every file/directory inside of it.
-Most commands you run in your terminal are harmless. 🚨 Be careful with this command 🚨.
-Deleted objects aren't stored in Trash, and there's no undo.
+Most commands you run in your terminal are harmless. 🚨 **Be careful with this command.** Deleted objects aren't stored in Trash, and there's no undo.

 ### 7. Open  — `open`
 `open` will open a file in the using the default program for that file type.